pushkar100/notes-clean-code-architecture/10-SOLID-principles.md

 - High-level modules should not depend on low-level modules.
 Both should depend on abstractions (that is, interfaces)
 - Abstractions should not depend on details.
 Details (such as concrete implementations) should depend on abstractions

 This can be hard to understand at first, but if you've worked with AngularJS, you've seen an implementation of this principle in the form of Dependency Injection (DI).
-While they are not identical concepts, DIP keeps high-level modules from knowing the details of its low-level modules and setting them up.
+While they are not identical concepts, DIP _(1) keeps high-level modules from knowing the details of its low-level modules_ and _(2)setting them up_.
 It can accomplish this through DI.
-A huge benefit of this is that it reduces the coupling between modules.
+A huge benefit of this is that it _**reduces the coupling** between modules_.
 Coupling is a very bad development pattern because it makes your code hard to refactor.

 As stated previously, **JavaScript doesn't have interfaces so the abstractions that are depended upon are implicit contracts.
 That is to say, the methods and properties that an object/class exposes to another object/class**.
 In the example below, the implicit contract is that any Request module for an `InventoryTracker` will have a `requestItems` method.